apache/geode/Getting-started-for-Geode-Developers.md

 ## Building and Running Tests

-Geode is built with gradle.
+Geode is built with [gradle 2.3](https://gradle.org).
 See [[Building and running|Building-and-Running-Geode-from-Source]] for basic instructions on how to build.
+We recommend you use jdk1.7.0_75.

 Geode uses the standard gradle lifecycle.
 Execute this to build and run all tests: